pgrm/pgrm.github.io/_posts/2015/2015-02-21-request-authorization-in-asp.net-web-api.markdown

 }
 {% endhighlight %}

 However, turns out, this solution doesn't work in mono.
-There is a new post about that particular problem: {% post_url /2015/2015-02-23-request-authorization-in-asp.net-web-api-in-mono %}
+There is a new post about that particular problem: [Request Authorization in ASP.NET Web API in Mono]({% post_url /2015/2015-02-23-request-authorization-in-asp.net-web-api-in-mono %})